-Despite modern advances in car safety technology, the number of car accidents is st ill very high, and their most common cause is human error.
-The National Highway Transportation Safety Administration (NHTSA) states that the percentage of car accidents caused by human error ranges from 94 percent to 96 percent.
+Despite modern advances in car safety technology, the number of car accidents that occur throughout New York and across the country is still very high.
+Additionally, the most common cause of collision remains human error.
+In fact, the National Highway Transportation Safety Administration (NHTSA) states that the percentage of car accidents caused by human error ranges from 94 percent to 96 percent.

 Unfortunately, a lapse in judgment or a split-second decision can have devastating consequences for car accident victims, resulting in serious injuries, permanent disabilities, and even death.
 When a crash results in major injuries, the question of who was at fault can get very contentious.

 It’s important to understand the main types of driver errors that lead to significant car accidents and how you can keep yourself and your passengers safe on the road.
 If a negligent or aggressive driver caused a motor vehicle accident that left you with severe injuries, having a car accident attorney can help you protect your legal rights and recover the compensation you need and deserve.
 Contact an experienced car accident attorney today for a free consultation.